withastro/docs/src/pages/en/guides/server-side-rendering.md

 ## Enabling SSR in Your Project

+During development, you can enable SSR by adding the `output: server` configuration option:

+    ```js ins={5}
+    // astro.config.mjs
+    import { defineConfig } from 'astro/config';

+    export default defineConfig({
+      output: 'server'
+    });
+    ```

-To enable SSR you need to use an adapter.
+To deploy an SSR project, you also need to add an adapter.
 This is because SSR requires a server _runtime_: the environment that runs your server-side code.
 This runtime provides an API that your server-side code can use.

 Installing an adapter gives Astro access to the corresponding API, and allows Astro to output a script that runs your project on that kind of server.